SC5/cerebellum/README.md

 ### Usage with React

-cerebellum works best with [React](http://facebook.github.io/react/).
+Cerebellum works best with [React](http://facebook.github.io/react/).

 React makes server side rendering easy with **React.renderToString** and it can easily initialize client from server state.
 All code examples in this documentation use React for view generation.